A tale of love is something common,

 My mother informed your family about you being missing,

-And asked me to reach the centre as boards were something I couldn’t resist.
+And asked me to reach the center as boards were something I couldn’t miss.

 With a heavy heart, I headed towards the hall,